 What Makes Up American Net Worth?

-The composition of net worth changes significantly by age:
+The composition of net worth changes significantly by age, and understanding where your wealth is concentrated helps you identify blind spots:

 Asset Type Under 35 35–54 55+